Aarhus University Seal

 Steering committee/ working group

-Rasmus Glenthøj, associate professor, history, University of Southern Denmark
+Rasmus Glenthøj, Associate Professor, University of Southern Denmark